sergiokopplin/indigo/_posts/2020-02-08-from-zero-to-one-with-rust.md

 file at `./Cargo.lock`.
 Version-control it.

 # How Do I Split My Project Into Multiple Files?
+In Rust parlance, we create a new *module*.
+We're going to call it `helper`.
 `src/helper.rs`:
 ```rust
 pub fn get() -> String {